risoms/mdl/README.md

 Installation
 ------------

-This package and its dependencies are available as wheel packages for macOS, Windows and Linux distributions from [PyPI](https://pypi.org/project/imhr):
+This package and its dependencies are available as wheel packages for macOS and Windows distributions from [PyPI](https://pypi.org/project/imhr):

     python -m pip install imhr